IlhamQasse/Dapps-Scraping/README.md

 # Dapps-Scraping
-This Projects scrapes the Dapps websites and repositories such as the state of Dapps and Dappradar.
-Moreover, this project also can be used to run other website scraper projects from parsehub. you only need to change the app key, to access your projects in parsehub .
+This project scrapes the Dapps websites and repositories such as the state of Dapps and Dappradar.
+Moreover, it also can be used to run other website scraper projects from parsehub.
+You only need to change the app-key to access your projects in parsehub.

 ## Installation